 PORTABLE GENERATOR SAFETY

 Downed utility lines, power company blackouts, heavy snow falls or summer storms can all lead to power outages.
-Many people turn to a portable generator for a temporary solution without knowing
+Many people turn to a portable generator for a temporary solution without knowing the risks.

 Carbon Monoxide deaths associated with generators have spiked in recent years as generator sales have risen.